paritytech/substrate-api-sidecar/README.md

 - `SAS_SUBSTRATE_WS_URL`: WebSocket URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
-- `SAS_SUBSTRATE_HTTP_URL`: Http URL to which the RPC proxy will attemp to connec to.
+- `SAS_SUBSTRATE_HTTP_URL`: Http URL to which the RPC proxy will attempt to connect to.
 This is optional, and the default will always be the `ws://127.0.0.1:9944` url unless an http url is specified.

 #### Custom substrate types